Is bamboo flooring disability-friendly?

 Laminate is softer than tile, but it is more easily scratched and dented.
 So in the case of someone falling, it would be better than tile.
 A cane, walker, and wheelchair would all scratch, dent, and in the long-term possibly ruin the laminate flooring.
 Unlike bamboo and hardwoods, laminate cannot be refinished.
 In terms of slip resistance, it is better than tile, worse than carpet, and somewhere in the same ballpark as hardwood and bamboo flooring.

 Hardwood is a pretty good choice for someone using a cane or walker because it does have decent slip resistance.
 Again, nothing has better slip resistance than carpet and cork, but hardwood holds up much better than those two.
 Hardwood, however, will show scratches and dents from a wheelchair, walker, or cane, but it can eventually be refinished.
 One notable negative aspect of hardwood is that it is expensive.

 Bamboo is a flooring choice that someone with ambulatory (walking) issues might want to consider.
 It grips better than tile and is extremely durable.
 Being softer than tile, it is cozier underfoot and not as dangerous in the case of a fall.
 Other positive factors include:

 - can be refinished in case it is ever scratched up

-If you are remodeling a home or building a home to accommodate a loved one who uses a cane, walker or wheelchair, consider Bamboo flooring as one of the best, disability-friendly options.
+If you are remodeling a home or building a home to accommodate a loved one who uses a cane, walker or wheelchair, consider Bamboo flooring.
+It’s one of the best options for flooring available today.
+Not to mention, it’s a very disability-friendly flooring type.
 If you have questions, please contact us to speak with a flooring specialist today!